meld-cp/obsidian-encrypt/docs/user-guide.md

 4. Open the **Command palette**.
 5. Type or scroll to **Encrypt/Decrypt In-place**, then select it.
 6. Enter the correct password.
-   > Note: Your previously used password is filled in by default (You can change this in the plugin settings).
+   > Note: Your previously used password is filled in by default (you can change this in the plugin settings).
 7. Your decrypted text appears in a dialog window.
 You can save it, copy the text, or click **Decrypt in-place** to decrypt the text directly in the note.

 **Option 2: Use the Encrypt/Decrypt In-place icon**